IBM-Cloud/docs/services/mobileanalytics/index.md

 To get up and running quickly with the {{site.data.keyword.mobileanalytics_short}} service, follow these steps:

-1. After you [create an instance](https://console.{DomainName}/docs/services/reqnsi.html#req_instance) of the {{site.data.keyword.mobileanalytics_short}} service, start your service instance by clicking your tile in the Services section of the {{site.data.keyword.Bluemix}} Dashboard.
+1. After you [create an instance](https://console.{DomainName}/docs/services/reqnsi.html#req_instance) of the {{site.data.keyword.mobileanalytics_short}} service, you can access the {{site.data.keyword.mobileanalytics_short}} Console by clicking your tile in the Services section of the {{site.data.keyword.Bluemix}} Dashboard.

-  **Important:** When you initially start your newly created Mobile Analytics service, a window displays to confirm that you allow {{site.data.keyword.Bluemix_notm}} to provide necessary information to the service about yourself so the service can validate your identity.
+  **Important:** When you initially open your newly created Mobile Analytics service, a window displays to confirm that you allow {{site.data.keyword.Bluemix_notm}} to provide necessary information to the service about yourself so the service can validate your identity.
 Click **Confirm** to continue to the {{site.data.keyword.mobileanalytics_short}} console.
 If you cancel, the {{site.data.keyword.mobileanalytics_short}} console will not open.
 2. Install the {{site.data.keyword.mobileanalytics_short}} [Client SDKs](install-client-sdk.html).
 3. Import the Client SDKs and initialize them with the following code snippet to record usage analytics.
   #### Android